 About This Brand

 The iPhones complement their sleek designs and intuitively simple operation with top-notch displays, cameras, and music players.
 They also provide superb ease of use via a highly interactive multi-touch screen and a customizable icon-driven interface.
 Newer iPhone models have a fascinating, built-in voice-activated "assistant" called Siri that's fairly good at following complex orders.
 The newest iPhones, the 5s and 5c, have 4-inch displays and support for fast 4G LTE data networks.
 The flagship 5s is the first phone we've seen with a 64-bit processor and a fingerprint reader, which is built into the Home button.
 The 5c models have colorful outer shells.
-Consumer Reports has recommended every iPhone model except the iPhone 4, which had a signal-reception problem confirmed during testing.

 Features & Specs - Apple iPhone 5 (16GB) (AT&T)